 In this context, one of the Workshop sessions included lively exchanges on the elements of a good water diplomat.
 Through targeted interventions during high-level panels, prominent female and male figures in water diplomacy in the MENA region shared their experience in the field and offered insights on what makes for a good water diplomat.

-The Workshop concluded with a forward-looking session, during which the participants identified specific capacity building needs for making women change agents in water diplomacy and discussed options for making this happen.
-Mentimeter was used for the discussion – below is the schematic representation of the interaction.
+The Workshop concluded with a forward-looking session, during which the participants identified specific capacity building needs for making women change agents in water diplomacy and discussed options for making this happen. Βelow is a schematic representation of the interaction:

 In terms of next steps, the co-authors will fully take into account and integrate in the Comparative Study the input and insights received during the Workshop.
 In this respect, the Study’s chapter on the elements and skills of a good water diplomat will be enriched with the suggestions of the panellists, while the chapter on the needs and training will build on the participants thoughts and include the mapping of existing mechanisms for skill development and collaborations and will also be enhanced with an action plan.
 The revised version of the Comparative Study will be prepared in late September and shared with the participants.